Sample size and power calculations for causal inference of observational studies

 \section{Sample size and power calculation}

-The essence of sample size calculation lies in computing the variance $V$ in \eqref{eq:hajek-var-truePS}.
+The essence of power calculation lies in computing the variance $V$ in \eqref{eq:hajek-var-truePS}.
 If we could observe $(X_i, Z_i, Y_i)$ for each sampled unit $i$, $V$ could easily be estimated by sample moments, but not so with only summary data.
-To determine which summary information is sufficient for computing $V$, we rewrite the terms in expression \eqref{eq:hajek-var-truePS} as (taking $z=1$ for example),
+To determine which summary information is sufficient for computing $V$, we rewrite the terms in expression \eqref{eq:hajek-var-truePS} as (taking $z=1$ for example), \begin{small}

-This expression suggests that we need three components: (i) mean and variance of the potential outcome in each arm, (ii) mean of (the inverse of) the propensity score, and (iii) covariance between the potential outcomes and propensity score.
+\end{small} This expression suggests three components: the propensity score distribution, the potential outcome distribution, and their correlation.
 We study each component in detail below.